iLand core development team

 iLand collaborators

-Tom Spies (USDA Forest Service, Pacific Northwest Research Station) provided expertise with regard to issues of landscape ecology and forest dynamics.
-He also supported model evaluation by granting deep insight into the complex old-growth forests of the western Cascades of Oregon, USA.
+• Tom Spies (USDA Forest Service, USA) provided expertise with regard to issues of landscape ecology and forest dynamics.

-Kristina Blennow (SLU Alnarp, Faculty of Landscape Planning, Horticulture and Agricultural Science) is an expert on the process-based modeling of wind disturbances, and collaborated with the iLand team to develop a wind disturbance module for iLand.
+• Kristina Blennow (SLU Alnarp, Sweden) is an expert on the process-based modeling of wind disturbances, and collaborated with the iLand team to develop a wind disturbance module for iLand.

 iLand funding